ilumin/garden/vault/notes.course.mit-how-to-speak.md

 ---
 id: 08286ae2-2ee9-4a41-aca1-05935f65b050
 title: MIT How to Speak by Patrick Winston
+desc: >-
-desc: "Patrick Winston's How to Speak talk has been an MIT tradition for over 40 years.
-Offered every January, the talk is intended to improve your speaking ability in critical situations by teaching you a few heuristic rules."
+  Patrick Winston's How to Speak talk has been an MIT tradition for over 40 years.
+Offered every January, the talk is intended to improve your speaking ability in critical situations by teaching you a few heuristic rules.
 updated: 1609124670887
 created: 1609124623437
 ---